TugbaKes55/NikeECommerce/README.md

  - Hover Effects: Various hover effects are activated when the buttons and links are hovered over.
 Thanks to these effects, user interaction is increased.
  - Color Transitions: Smooth color transitions are provided by using CSS gradient and transition properties.
 These transitions add a modern and fluid atmosphere to the site.
+ - Fixed Navbar: The header part was fixed at the top and the body part was kept above it.
+ - Opacity: A soft image was obtained using the opacity feature.
+ - Icon: Attractive icons have been added for effective communication.

 # Used Technologies